Extending global-local view alignment for self-supervised learning with remote sensing imagery: Introduction

-DINO \cite{caron2021emerging}, a state-of-the-art contrastive self-supervised model, utilizes knowledge distillation and centering and sharpening of the teacher network \cite{hinton2015distilling} to handle this issue.
-DINO has shown impressive performance in numerous computer vision tasks, including image retrieval, copy detection and video instance segmentation.
-While some previous work has applied DINO to remote sensing domain \cite{wang2022last,seneviratne2021self,wang2022selfSAR}, a thorough evaluation and extension of the self-supervised objective for remote sensing imagery has not attempted.
+DINO \cite{caron2021emerging} utilizes knowledge distillation and centering and sharpening of the teacher network \cite{hinton2015distilling} to handle this issue.
+DINO exhibits impressive performance in numerous computer vision tasks, including image retrieval, copy detection, and video instance segmentation.
+Although some previous work has applied DINO to remote sensing domain \cite{wang2022last,seneviratne2021self,wang2022selfSAR}, a comprehensive evaluation and extension of the self-supervised objective for remote sensing imagery deserves further exploration.
 In particular, the size of instances observed during pre-training on traditional natural scenes shows wider variation than seen in remote sensing imagery.
-Hence, the alignment of the latent representation of the multi-sized local augmented crops against the global augmented views is of interest in remote sensing imagery as it leads to a more challening pretext task.
+Thus, the alignment of the latent representation of the multi-sized local augmented crops against the global augmented views is of interest in remote sensing imagery as it leads to a more challenging pretext task.
+Remote sensing data holds spatial-temporal heterogeneity offering rich time series information due to the repetitive capture of imagery by satellites over the same geographic area.
+Some studies \cite{bai2020can, manas2021seasonal, wang2023ssl4eo} have explored employing the temporal information for SSL and their results indicate promising potential. \cite{bai2020can} integrated temporal information of video sequences into instance discrimination based contrastive SSL. \cite{manas2021seasonal, wang2023ssl4eo} constructed large-scale SSLRS datasets involving a wide spatio-temporal range of remote sensing imagery.